 The members of the Audit Committee are independent of the company and its major shareholders.

-According to the charter, the Compensation Committee reviews management and personnel remuneration policies and issues related to management appointments, and makes proposals on such matters to the Board of Directors.
+According to the charter, the Compensation and Human Resources Committee reviews management and personnel remuneration policies and issues related to management appointments, and makes proposals on such matters to the Board of Directors.
 The Committee’s responsibilities include:

-- considering and preparing appointments of top management to be decided by the Board.
+- Considering and preparing appointments of top management to be decided by the Board.
+Supporting and advising the President & CEO in the appointments of the Group Management Team

-The Compensation Committee has three members.
-The members of the Compensation Committee are independent of the company and its major shareholders.
+The Compensation and Human Resources Committee has three members.
+The members of the Compensation and Human Resources Committee are independent of the company and its major shareholders.